NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Next Steps
 ----------
-With the CUDA Quantum Docker image installed and a container up and running, check out the Using CUDA Quantum page_.
-To run the examples codes in the container, checkout the Compiling and Executing section here_.
+With the CUDA Quantum Docker image installed and a container up and running, check out :doc:`Using CUDA Quantum <using/cudaq>`.
+To run the examples codes in the container, check out :doc:`Compiling and Executing <using/cudaq/compiling>`.

 Once in the VS Code IDE or in the terminal for the container in headless mode, you'll notice there is an :code:`examples/` folder.
 These examples are provided to